 Akande, Rabiat

-Dr. Akande’s work has been supported by fellowships and grants including from the Gerda Henkel Foundation, the US National Science Foundation (as part of a Law and Society Association International Research Collaborative), the Cravath International Research fellowship, the Weatherhead Center for International Affairs fellowship, the Program on Law and Society in the Muslim World research grant, among others.
+Dr. Akande’s research has been supported by fellowships and grants, including from the US National Science Foundation (as part of a Law and Society Association International Research Collaborative), the Gerda Henkel Foundation, the Cravath International Research fellowship, the Weatherhead Center for International Affairs fellowship, the Program on Law and Society in the Muslim World research grant, among others.
+She serves on the International Journal of Law in Context editorial board.
 She is the co-chair of the American Society of International Law’s Africa Interest Group.
-She is also active in the American Society for Legal History (where she is serving on the Program Committee for the 2023 Annual Meeting), the Law and Society Association and the African Studies Association.
-She leads the African International Legal History Project at the African Institute for International Law in Arusha, Tanzania.
+She is also active in the American Society for Legal History, the Law and Society Association, and the African Studies Association.

-Research Interests: legal history, law and religion, constitutional and comparative constitutional law, Islamic law, International law and the global south, and (post)colonial African law and society
+Research Interests: legal history, law and religion, constitutional and comparative constitutional law, Islamic law, international law and the global south, and (post)colonial African law and society.

 Berger, Kate Glover